Beatings, evictions reveal ugly side of China's local debt pile

 A 30-minute train ride north of Shanghai, Jiangsu is China’s wealthiest province and an exemplar of the country’s old export-led growth model.
 Investment was worth 59 percent of Jiangsu’s economy in 2012.

-The local authorities envision turning Wuxi into a center for information and technology, a Chinese answer to Silicon Valley that will move its factories up the value chain.
+The local authorities envision turning Wuxi into a centre for information and technology, a Chinese answer to Silicon Valley that will move its factories up the value chain.

 Yet that dream of a new economy, built around a vast software park the size of 3,500 football fields in south Binhu, still hinges on large state investment.